blumenthal/ubx_robotscenegraph/doc/manual.md

 wm = rsg.WorldModel() -- Default with auto generated rootId
 ```

-TBD: Environment variable.

 ### Without Mediator

 Each SWM has a ZMQ publisher and a ZMQ subscriber, while the publisher binds/owns the port.
 I.e. the subscriber has to know where to connect to.
-In order to connect two SWMs each subscriber of a SMW has to connect to the publisher of the other SWM(s).
+In order to connect two or three SWMs each subscriber of a SMW has to connect to the publisher of the other SWM(s).

 This is used the default setup: